keiki83/CS175_Project_AI/docs/proposal.md

 you get there.
 Note that these are not promises, we’re not going to hold you to what you say here, but we want to see if you are able to think about evaluation of your project in a critical manner.
 --->
-The success of the project will be evaluated on two factors; the number of kills and the survivability of the character.
-The lowest score would be zero kills and death.
+The success of the project will be evaluated on two factors; the number of kills within a time limit and the survivability of the character.
+The lowest score would be zero kills and a quick death.
+We expect to improve the time spent alive as well as improve the number of kills in the allotted time.
 The highest score will be based on calculating the maximum number of possible kills based on distance and time taken to kill zombies based on maximum damage per second.
-A satisfactory result will have kills and no deaths.
+A satisfactory result will have some kills and no deaths.
 An impressive result would be a score that surpasses a human player.

+We will verify that this AI Agent works by testing it in a series of controlled situations with varying amounts and difficulties of enemies.
+We will observe the actions of the AI Agent in each situation to verify that it is indeed learning the actions we anticipate it to learn.
+It would be a great success if the AI Agent is able to learn which enemies to avoid and which enemies it can defeat and defeating them in the most efficient way possible.

 ## Appointment with the Instructor
 <!---